Xharf/Xharf/README.md

 I am Shazi Awaludin 😺.
 I am from Yogyakarta,Indonesia ( 🇮🇩 ).
 I am currently an Informatics student at UPN "Veteran" Yogyakarta 💻.

-- 🧐 Interested in Back-end Web Development.
+- 🧐 Interested in Back-end Web Development and QC engineering.
 - 💼 Intermediate Back-end Web Developer at ITC UPNVY.
 - 📚 Reading more about how computer works and how data can be comunicated securely
 - 👾 Being a lab assistant in Informatics UPNVY.